Sharjeel50/lat-long/README.txt

-I made this technical test really easy to run and test;
+------------------------------------------------------- Tails Technical Test ---------------------------------------------------------------------------------------------

+## Navigation and Usage

-Firstly navigate to "Tails" folder via command prompt and run the application by entering "flask run", this will run the project which will show a localhost end point which you can copy and paste to your browser.
+1. Place the downloaded Folder in the Desktop and Navigate to "Tails" (/Sharjeel_Jan_Tails_TechnicalTest/Tails) folder via command prompt and run the application by entering "flask run", this will run the project which will show a localhost URL which you can copy and paste to your browser.

-With the end point copied into the URL section of the browser you should see a table and a form pop up which is where the main application lies, the table will already be filled with all stores alphabetically stored.
+2. Paste the localhost endpoint into URL section of any browser, this will navigate to the main application where you will see a form and an already populated table with alphabetically listed stores

-You can then test the search functionality by entering a Postcode and Radius which would update then table of contents.
+3. Use the input boxes "Postcode" and "Radius" to search for any stores nearby.

-To run the Unit test's open Unit_Test.py by navigating to "test" folder and run the file via python compiler, this will promptly start the written test cases.
+4. To run the Unit test's open Unit_Test.py by navigating to "test" folder and run the file via python compiler, this will promptly start the written test cases.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------